 Download the data to be imported into Excel.
-The data is downloaded in a compressed ZIP file.
-Open the ZIP file.
-There are at least two files contained inside, a readme.txt file, another file named for the type of data downloaded, and, optionally, the additionalStatistics.txt file.
-Extract the .txt files and save them on a local drive.
+The data is downloaded in a compressed ZIP file; open this file.
+There are at least two files contained inside - readme.txt, another file named for the type of data downloaded, and, optionally, additionalStatistics.txt.
+Extract the text files and save them on a local drive.